syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 The SfDataGrid contains different types of columns.
 The functionalities of the columns can be implied by their names.
 Any of the columns can be used depending on the requirements.

-To get start quickly with Column types in .NET MAUI DataGrid, you can check on this video:
+To get start quickly with column types in .NET MAUI DataGrid, you can check on this video:

 <style>#MAUIDataGridVideoTutorial{width : 90% !important; height: 400px !important }</style> <iframe id='MAUIDataGridVideoTutorial' src="https://www.youtube.com/embed/tLNua3iGnGE"></iframe>